DavidCarl/UFO/NEWREADME.md

 We created bash scripts for easier execution and reproducibility, however we couldnt get the bash script with multithreading to work properly so its testet manually by running the command X amount of times in quick succesion.

 For single thread test run [this](https://github.com/DavidCarl/UFO/blob/master/run.sh) bash script, and for multi threaded take the command from [this](https://github.com/DavidCarl/UFO/blob/master/RunThreads.sh) bash script, and put the amount of threads where it says `$i`.
 For parallelization test run [this](https://github.com/DavidCarl/UFO/blob/master/parallelization.sh) bash script.
-Remember to change `24` to the amount of threads you wanna test with, in both places.
+Remember to change `24` to the amount of threads you wanna test with, in both occurences.

 As seen on our specs the server we had at our hand had a high RAM amount so we decided to create a RAM disk since we only had a HDD to remove that bottleneck.
 This might skew the results a bit compared to a HDD or SSD test.